kytta/shareon/README.md

   instance
 - add `data-media` to an Odnoklassniki, Pinterest, or VK button to customize the pinned picture
-- add `data-text` to a Mastodon, Telegram, Tumblr, Viber, or WhatsApp button to add custom message text
+- add `data-text` to a Bluesky, Mastodon, Telegram, Tumblr, Viber, or WhatsApp button to add custom message text
 - add `data-via` to a Mastodon, Tumblr, or Twitter button to mention a user
 - add `data-hashtags` to a Facebook, Tumblr, or Twitter button to include hashtags in the shared post.